wix-playground/dapperdox/README.md

 By using metadata, the side navigation wording and structure is divorced from the underlying file naming convention, structure and depth.

+The ordering of pages within the page side navigation is also controllable with metadata, as described in [SortOrder](#sortorder) below.

 #### Supported metadata

+The following metadata is recognised by Swaggerly.
+All other metadata entries will be ignored.

 ##### Navigation

-The Navigation metadata entry describes how the page is integrated into the site navigation.
+The `Navigation` metadata entry describes how the page is integrated into the site navigation.
 The navigation value is a path that defines the page placement in the navigation tree.
 With the default theme, guides are placed *before* the reference documentation in the navigation.

 For example, a page containing the metadata `Navigation: Examples/A markdown example` creates a navigation section called *Examples* and places that page beneath it, with the description *A markdown example*.

-At present navigation for guides are listed alphabetically.
-Work is in progress to give authors control over this order - see [issue #2](https://github.com/zxchris/swaggerly/issues/2).

-Swaggerly currently only recognises the `Navigation` entry, and will ignore other entries.
+##### SortOrder

+The order in which guides are listed in the page side navigation is controlled with `SortOrder` metadata.
+`SortOrder` can take any alphanumeric string, but may be clearer if numeric only values are used.
+Each page is assigned the sort order defined by the metadata, otherwise it is assigned the relative URI path (`/guides/.....`) as its sort order.

+Where pages are grouped by a parent section, the parent section receives the lowest sort order of its children, unless it is a page in its own right.
+Assigning a numeric sort order range per section makes it easy to manage the ordering of sections, and the pages within a section.
+This can be illustrated by the following tree, where pages have been give numeric `SortOrder` metadata entries, assigning blocks of 100 per section:

+- 100 Overview
+  - 100 - A page
+  - 150 - Another page
+- 210 Getting Started
+  - 210 - Getting started page one
+  - 250 - Getting started page two
+- 300 Examples
+  - 300 - Examples page one
+  - 350 - Examples page two
+- 400 Top level page one
+- 420 Top level page two

 ## Versioning